-‘Dragon Ball Super’ Episode 86-89 Summaries Leaked, Reveals Recruitment Of No.17, Piccolo and Tienshinhan
+‘Dragon Ball Super’ Episode 86-89 Summaries Leaked, Reveals Recruitment Of No.17, Piccolo, And Tienshinhan

 Dragon Ball Super is well into its most ambitious saga to date, the Universe Survival Arc.
 As the countdown to the Tournament of Power continues, Goku and his firstborn son Gohan begin their recruitment of fighters to fill out Universe 7’s team.
-Last week, the series’ power couple, Krillin and No.18 were already recruited and based on a recent summary leak, it appears that the next three weeks would follow much of the same pattern.
+Last week, the series’ power couple, Krillin and No. 18, were already recruited and based on a recent summary leak, it appears that the next three weeks would follow much of the same pattern.

-Dragon Ball Super Episode 86 has long been teased, as Goku was revealed to be recruiting No.17, No.18’s brother, to the Universe 7 team.
+Dragon Ball Super Episode 86 has long been teased, as Goku was revealed to be recruiting No. 17, No. 18’s brother, to the Universe 7 team.
 Titled “Trading Blows for the First Time!
-Android No.17 vs. Son Goku!!” and airing on April 16, the episode would feature the first time the two dominant fighters would ever meet in battle.
-While No.17 has been featured prominently in Dragon Ball Z, the character has never actually managed to fight with Goku, Episode 86, that is.
+Android No. 17 vs. Son Goku!!” and airing on April 16, the episode would feature the first time the two dominant fighters would ever meet in battle.
+While No. 17 has been featured prominently in Dragon Ball Z, the character has never actually managed to fight with Goku, Episode 86, that is.

 Dragon Ball Super Episode 87’s summary is compelling and fresh.
 As stated by noted fan-translator Herms98, Ep 87 would be titled “Hunt the Poachers!
 Goku and No.17’s Joint Battle!!” and would be aired on April 23.
-Following is a translated summary for the episode.
+The following is a translated summary for the episode.

 “After No.17 turns down Goku’s attempt to recruit him, Goku tries to convince him.
 The two then sense someone approaching.
 The sky goes dark, and when they look up, there’s a giant spaceship in the sky.”